pykeen/pykeen/docs/source/tutorial/running_ablation.rst

     ... ]

 In the dataset field, you don't provide a list of dataset names but dictionaries containing the paths to your train-validation-test splits.
-Check out ``tests/resources/hpo_complex_your_own_data.json`` for a concrete example.
 Yes, that's all.

 Run an Ablation Study From The Command Line Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~